nielsenjared/nielsenjared.github.io/content/blog/big-o-quadratic-time-complexity/index.md

 Why?

 It’s rate of growth scales in direct proportion to the input.
 As the input grows, so do the number of operations, linearly.
-Our function needs to perform the same number of operations for every input, so it is linear time complexity, or O(n).
+Our function needs to perform the same number of operations for every input, so its time complexity is linear, or O(n).

 Can we do better?

-We learned in [How to Sum Integers 1 to n](https://jarednielsen.com/sum-consecutive-integers/) a party trick discovered by Little Carl Friedrich Gauss.
+We learned in [How to Sum Integers 1 to n](https://jarednielsen.com/sum-consecutive-integers/) a party trick discovered by Little Carl Friedrich Gauss:

 ```
 n ( n + 1 ) / 2